 About President Daniels

-These principles have defined Daniels' career as a leader at some of the world's top universities.
-Before his appointment at Johns Hopkins, Daniels was provost at the University of Pennsylvania and, before that, dean and James M. Tory Professor of Law at the University of Toronto Faculty of Law.
+Before coming to Johns Hopkins, he was provost and professor of law at the University of Pennsylvania and dean and James M. Tory Professor of Law at the University of Toronto.

 Daniels earned an LLM from Yale University in 1988 and a JD in 1986 from the University of Toronto, where he served as co-editor-in-chief of the law review.
 He received a BA from the University of Toronto in 1982, graduating with high distinction.
 He has been visiting professor and Coca-Cola World Fellow at Yale Law School and John M. Olin Visiting Fellow at Cornell Law School.